machawk1/log/_drafts/2024-01-02-year-in-review.md

 ![Christopher Rauch >](/assets/2022-12-30/christopher-rauch.jpeg){: .mug}

 Our research group is still composed of my two students, Christopher (Chris) Rauch ([@chris_2187](https://x.com/chris_2187)) and [Hyung Wook (Wook) Choi](https://choihywook.github.io/).
 Chris is now researching part-time with [Dr. Rosina Weber](https://www.cs.drexel.edu/~rw37/) ([@rosinaweber](https://x.com/rosinaweber)) studying AI Ethics.
-We are hoping to move him to his PhD candidacy proposal in the first half of 2024.
-He continues to lend his support and expertise on our IMLS-Web Ads grant (see [below](#webads)).
+We are hoping to move him to his Ph.D. candidacy proposal in the first half of 2024.
+He continues to lend his support and expertise to our IMLS-Web Ads grant (see [below](#webads)).

 <br style="clear: both;">

 ![Hyung Wook Choi >](/assets/2022-12-30/hyung-wook-choi.jpeg){: .mug}

-Wook is now in the second year of her PhD as she continues to explore exploring semantic disambiguation across domains.
+Wook is now in the second year of her Ph.D. as she continues to explore exploring semantic disambiguation across domains.
 In October 2023, she had a poster at the 17th International Conference on Metadata and Semantics Research ([MTSR 2023](http://www.mtsr-conf.org/home)).
-More details on that in the [dissemination section](#dissemination) below.
+More details on that are in the [dissemination section](#dissemination) below.

 ## Beyond Advising

-In support of students beyond those I advise, I was pleased to be involved on the committees and associated PhD dissertation defenses of the now-Drs.
+In support of students beyond those I advise, I was pleased to be involved on the committees and associated Ph.D. dissertation defenses of the now-Drs.
 Sam Grabus and Hanieh Razzaghi.
 Sam's defense was titled, "Historical Subject Representation: An Analysis of Historical Vocabularies for Temporally-Aligned and Contextual Access Points" and Hanieh's "Semantic Data Quality Assessment: An Investigation of Fitness for Use in Large Clinical Datasets".
 Congratulations to them both.

-Additionally, I was pleased to be involved in the PhD candidacy review of Drexel CCI PhD student Deanna Zarrillo ([@zarrillogical](https://x.com/zarrillogical)), who was evaluated on the topics of computational social science, data policy &amp; ethics, and Science of Science.
+Additionally, I was pleased to be involved in the Ph.D. candidacy review of Drexel CCI Ph.D. student Deanna Zarrillo ([@zarrillogical](https://x.com/zarrillogical)), who was evaluated on the topics of computational social science, data policy &amp; ethics, and Science of Science.

 # Funding

 ![IMLS Logo >](/assets/2022-08-17-imls.jpeg){: .logo}

 In 2023, we continued our investigation of the <a href="https://www.imls.gov/">IMLS</a>-funded project titled "[Saving Ads: Assessing and Improving Web Archives' Holdings of Online Advertisements](https://www.imls.gov/grants/awarded/lg-252362-ols-22)".
 In collaboration with Drs.
-[Michele C. Weigle](https://weiglemc.github.io/) ([@weiglemc](https://x.com/weiglemc/)) and [Michael L. Nelson](https://www.cs.odu.edu/~mln/) ([@phonedude_mln](https://x.com/phonedude_mln)) at [Old Dominion University](https://www.odu.edu/)'s [WS-DL Research Group](https://oduwsdl.github.io/), Dr. Alex H. Poole from [Drexel CCI](https://drexel.edu/cci/), and student support from Chris and PhD student [Travis Reid](https://sites.google.com/view/treid803/home) ([@TReid803](https://x.com/TReid803)), we were able to explore some of the nuances of the past preservation and contemporary state of archiving advertisements on the web.
+[Michele C. Weigle](https://weiglemc.github.io/) ([@weiglemc](https://x.com/weiglemc/)) and [Michael L. Nelson](https://www.cs.odu.edu/~mln/) ([@phonedude_mln](https://x.com/phonedude_mln)) at [Old Dominion University](https://www.odu.edu/)'s [WS-DL Research Group](https://oduwsdl.github.io/), Dr. Alex H. Poole from [Drexel CCI](https://drexel.edu/cci/), and student support from Chris and Ph.D. student [Travis Reid](https://sites.google.com/view/treid803/home) ([@TReid803](https://x.com/TReid803)), we were able to explore some of the nuances of the past preservation and contemporary state of archiving advertisements on the web.
 A report of the first year of our findings as well as a pending follow-up investigation is described in the [Upcoming section](#upcoming) below.

 ![NSF Logo >](/assets/2024-01-02/nsf.png){: .logo}

 Beyond the IMLS funding, I have been grateful to be involved in the NSF Science of Science: Discovery, Communication, and Impact (SoS:DCI)-supported project, "Examining the effects of academic mobility on individual professors’ research activity and institutional human capital at HBCUs" with members from the Drexel, UT-Knoxville, UW-Madison, and Howard University research communities.
-In 2023, this project wrapped up the data collection phase and has started to analyze the trends of academic migration in respect to HBCU.
+In 2023, this project wrapped up the data collection phase has started to analyze the trends of academic migration with respect to HBCUs.
 We had two such presentations from this project this year (see [below](#dissemination)).

 ![LEADING Logo >](/assets/2022-12-30/leading.png){: .logo}